forkunited/ARKWater/README.md

 appropriate libraries directory, and then copy the build.xml to the root of the project.
 Replace the text surrounded by square brackets in build.xml with values that make sense for your setup.
 Run  "ant build-jar" from the root of the project.
+If there are missing jars, then ask Bill McDowell and he will try to get them for you.

 Alternatively, you can use an IDE like Eclipse instead of ant.